tops-nidhi/19oct_SE/Module-3/OOP.md

     - Hide the background detail

 4. **Encapsulation**:-
-    - Wrapping uot the data.
+    - Wrapping up the data.

 5. **Inheritance**:-
    - Reusability of the code.